 I am sorry, but I must make a correction.

 Let the Minister of State finish.

-Last week, the Minister of State said that no Member had raised it with him.
+Last week the Minister of State said no Member had raised it with him.

------you would have seen exactly what was on the agenda.
-But, no, you did not see that, so you blame the Government for trying to rush this motion through the Dáil last week, which is an untruth.
+-----they would have seen exactly what was on the agenda, but, no, you did not see that, so you blame the Government for trying to rush this motion through the Dáil last week, which is an untruth.
 Some Members kicked up a kerfuffle in the Dáil last week.

 This is outrageous.

 I spent an hour and a half before a committee last Wednesday evening.
 None of them was interested in coming down to the committee room and asking direct questions of me.

 The Minister of State has acknowledged that I raised it with him.